Frequently Asked Questions

 Not at this time, our programs are designed to teach you hands-on practical skills as well as theory.

 It depends on your choice of programs.
-Please download the list of fees here.
+Please check the program details.

 Each program has a different cost.
 Please review the Admissions information for details about tuition and other fees.